FADAREC/HNG/README.md

 - **Framework**: Flask
 - **CORS Handling**: Flask-CORS
 - **Deployment**: The API is deployed on [Heroku](https://www.heroku.com/) (or your chosen platform)

 ## Features
-- A public API that returns basic information in JSON format.
+- Public API endpoint that returns basic information in JSON format.
 - Dynamic generation of the current date and time in ISO 8601 format (UTC).
-- Proper handling of CORS requests.
+- Proper handling of CORS requests to allow access from different origins.

 ## Setup Instructions

 ### Prerequisites
+Before running the project locally, ensure you have the following:
-- Python 3.x
+- Python 3.x installed.
-- `pip` (Python package installer)
+- `pip` (Python package installer) for managing dependencies.

 ### Steps to Run the Project Locally: